Army Sgt. Bowe Bergdahl: Who is he?

 The Army soldier who was held captive in Afghanistan after leaving his station pleaded guilty last week to desertion and misbehavior before the enemy.

 Army Sgt.
-Bowe Bergdahl's sentencing hearing began on Monday.
+Bowe Bergdahl's sentencing hearing is underway in Fort Bragg, N.C.
 He was held captive by the Taliban for five years after he deserted his post.

 He faces up to life in prison for his charges.